 Portal and engagement workflow

-If the pain is missing files, repeat reminders, status questions, and a clunky client experience, start with Matter, TaxDome, and Karbon.
+If the pain is missing files, repeated follow-up, notes, tasks, status questions, and a clunky client experience, start with Matter.

 Accounting compare hub

-Most accounting shortlists mix three different buying jobs together: a better client portal, a bigger document stack, or a broader practice platform.
-Start by separating those jobs.
-Then open the direct comparison that matches the real bottleneck in the firm.
+Most accounting shortlists mix three different buying jobs together: a better client portal, a bigger document stack, or a larger practice platform.
+Start by separating those jobs, then check whether each product makes the daily client and staff workflow easier.

 Start with the real buying job

-If the pain is missing files, repeat reminders, status questions, and a clunky client experience, start with Matter, TaxDome, and Karbon.
+If the pain is missing files, repeated follow-up, notes, tasks, status questions, and a clunky client experience, start with Matter.

-If the project is really about document storage, collaboration, and the wider file estate, start with FYI and SuiteFiles, then test whether Matter is focused enough to solve the day-to-day admin faster.
+If the project is really about document storage, collaboration, and the file estate, compare FYI and SuiteFiles, then test whether Matter is the sharper answer for the day-to-day admin around the file.

-If the decision is mainly about practice management, billing, or wider tax-work scope, start with Karbon, TaxDome, or Canopy and stay honest that this is a bigger purchase than client document workflow alone.
+If the decision is mainly about practice management, billing, or larger tax-work scope, compare Karbon, TaxDome, or Canopy and stay honest that this is a bigger purchase than live engagement workflow alone.

 Where Matter fits